prrvchr/prrvchr.github.io/README.md

 ### ![gDriveOOo logo][23] [gDriveOOo][24]

-This extension allows you to work in LibreOffice on your files on your phone (files that you have downloaded to your Android phone), even while offline.
+This extension allows you to work in LibreOffice / OpenOffice on your files on your phone (files that you have downloaded to your Android phone), even while offline.

 Direct download: [gDriveOOo.oxt][25]